jcbrown1/kessler-asteroids-controller/README.md

    - Determine rules
    - What info are we going to input into the tree?
         - ship distance from center?
 (Probably a bad call)
+        - ship heading? (maybe just use the error of your heading and the target distance...)
+        - diff between heading and target relative angle
         - closest asteroid RELATIVE position
              - polar coordinates
         - closest asteroid velocity